 Benefits of Acrylic Yarn

 With so many different types of yarn, should you be using acrylic or something else?
 Well, there are pros and cons to all yarn types.

 Some of the benefits of acrylic yarn include:

-- Stitch definition.
-Some acrylic yarn has really great stitch definition.
+- Stitch definition: Some acrylic yarn has a great stitch definition.
 That means that it is easy to figure out where your stitches should go, making it a good beginner crocheter's yarn choice.
 This is particularly true of light-colored acrylic yarn.
 Of course, it may not be true of certain novelty yarns.

 Disadvantages of Acrylic Yarn